FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/SSL.md

 This method requires understanding of complex console commands.

-We do not provide support certificate generation or deployment issues.
+We do not provide support for certificate generation or deployment issues.

 We are currently exploring tools like [YAOG](https://github.com/patrickpr/YAOG) to simplify the process.